brainsnorkel/WarMask/README.md

 1. **Line only works when targeting**: ESO doesn't provide world position for arbitrary unit IDs, only for unit tags.
 The line only displays when looking directly at the marked enemy (`reticleover`).

-2. **Debuff detection**: Currently checks for `MARK_OF_HIRCINE_ID` on target.
-If the actual debuff ID differs from the ability icon ID, this needs adjustment.
+2. **Name-based matching**: The addon matches targets by name rather than unit ID, since ESO's API doesn't provide `GetUnitId()` for unit tags.
+Multiple enemies with identical names cannot be distinguished.

+3. **Debuff detection**: The line drawing checks target name match rather than debuff presence, since other players can also apply Mark of Hircine.

-3. **Unit ID tracking**: The addon tracks the bashed target by unit ID, but ESO may reuse unit IDs in some cases.
+4. **Unit ID tracking**: The addon tracks the bashed target by unit ID internally, but ESO may reuse unit IDs in some cases.

 ## Potential Improvements